mobile app bar

 Jul 27, 2025; Oxnard, CA, USA; Dallas Cowboys safety Donovan Wilson (6), defensive end Micah Parsons (11) and safety Malik Hooker (28) watch from the sidelines at training camp at the River Ridge Fields.

-Jerry Jones is very unique in the way he does business.
-The longtime Dallas Cowboys owner dragged out contract negotiations for Dak Prescott and CeeDee Lamb for no particular reason.
+The quirky manner in which Jerry Jones conducts business saw the longtime Dallas Cowboys owner drag out contract negotiations for Dak Prescott and CeeDee Lamb for no particular reason last year.
 This offseason, he’s doing the same with Micah Parsons.
-Until Jones gets things settled, Persons — a two-time All-Pro — likely won’t be taking the field.
+Until Jones gets things settled, the two-time All-Pro likely won’t be taking the field.

-Meanwhile, Parsons did now show up to Dallas’ final practice before their Week 1 preseason game last Thursday.
-His presence today excited fans, but it came merely in a supportive capacity.
-He remained on the sidelines with his jersey draped on his shoulders all day.
+Meanwhile, Parsons did show up for Dallas‘ final practice before their Week 1 preseason game last Thursday.
+His presence today excited fans, but it was merely a show of support for his teammates.
+He remained on the sidelines with his jersey draped over his shoulders all day.

-As mentioned, Jones has a habit of making things more complicated than they need to be.
-The end result of this whole shenanigan will probably be Parsons signing a massive extension that makes him the NFL’s highest-paid non-QB the week of the Cowboys’ Week 1 contest against the Philadelphia Eagles.
-If that’s the case, Jones will have once again dominated TV conversation without real consequence.
+Jones has a habit of making things more complicated than they need to be.
+The result of this whole shenanigan will probably be Parsons signing a massive extension during the week of the Cowboys’ opening contest against the Philadelphia Eagles.
+And most probably the deal will make him the NFL’s highest-paid non-QB.

 About the author